Skip to main content

 Systemic hormonal balance, achieved through carefully managed protocols, creates the necessary internal environment for hair follicles to exit a miniaturized state and re-enter a productive growth phase.

-The synergy between androgen management and stimulation forms the core of a modern approach to hair regrowth.
+The synergy between androgen management and growth factor stimulation forms the core of a modern approach to hair regrowth.
 By reducing the primary antagonist (DHT) and amplifying a primary protagonist (IGF-1), these protocols address the problem from two distinct and complementary angles.
 It is a shift from a purely defensive posture against hair loss to a proactive strategy of cellular regeneration.

 Comparative Hormonal Influences on Hair Follicles